shakfu/llamalib/README.md

 Still early days.
 The initial milestone will be enabling for  each wrapper variant a version of the `simple.cpp` test to be run.

 - cython: `llama.pxd` is done.
+Work paused pending tests the pybind11 wrapper.

-- pybind11: first wrapper interation almost there.
+- pybind11: first wrapper interation done.
+A test to replicate `simple.cpp` using the wrapper is revealing some remaining parts to be wrapped.
+(WIP)

 - nanobind: follows pybind11 implementation as they are quite similar.
-First wrapper still not complete.
+First wrapper far from complete.